Get a free, no obligation personal loan quote with rates as low as 9.99%

 Consumer Proposal

-If your debt has spiraled out of control, a consumer proposal may be a more suitable option.
+If your debt has spiralled out of control, a consumer proposal may be a more suitable option.
 With a consumer proposal, your Licensed Insolvency Trustee (LIT) will work with your creditors to come up with a debt repayment plan that is fair to you and them.
-A consumer proposal can be up to 5 years long and can harm your credit.
+A consumer proposal can last up to 5 years and can harm your credit.

 Learn more: Consumer Proposal